andreypopp/react-derivable/README.md

 ### `reactive(Component)`

-As shown in the usage section above `reactive(Component)` decorator produces a reactive component out of original one.
+As shown in the usage section above `reactive(Component)` decorator produces a reactive component out of an original one.

-Reactive components re-render when one of the reactive values references from within `render()` change.
+Reactive components re-render when one of the reactive values referenced from within `render()` change.

 ```js